-The property was unoccupied and unfurnished but all floors were covered.
-Floor coverings restricted my inspection of flooring.
-In accordance with Health and Safety guidelines I have not disturbed insulation or personal effects.
+The property was occupied, fully furnished and all floors were covered.
+Floor coverings restricted my inspection of flooring whilst the size and positioning of furnishings restricted my inspection of some internal walls.

+In accordance with Health and Safety guidelines I have not disturbed insulation, furniture or personal effects.
 Floor coverings have not been moved.